 Rule 26 of the Federal Rules of Civil Procedure is designed to make it easy for you and your opponent to exchange basic information.
-The rule requires you to meet early on with your opponent and exchange certain information.
+The rule requires you to meet with your opponent early on and exchange certain information.
 Below is a brief overview of the rule's requirements.
-Since the rule is fairly detailed, you should read the complete text if you are involved in a federal civil suit.
+Since the rule is fairly detailed, you should read the complete text of Rule 26 if you are involved in a federal civil suit.
 Local courts may suspend some Rule 26 requirements, so you should always check with the court clerk to determine what your exact responsibilities are.